-The Technical Review (TR) characterizes magnesium sulfate from nonsynthetic sources as synthetic, based upon dehydration and purification reactions.
-The TR does not give details allowing the reader to compare the process to the NOP classification of materials guidance.
-The limited scope TR requested by the HS has not been made available to the public.
+The 2011 Technical Review (TR) appears to characterize magnesium sulfate from nonsynthetic sources as synthetic, based upon dehydration and purification reactions.
+The new limited scope TR clarifies the classification and gives details allowing the reader to compare the process to the NOP classification of materials guidance.